dupe-codes/PersonalKnowledgeBase/Source/Admin/PKB_Plans.md

 - Incorporate categories to save notes in specific directories
 - When quick note saved, automatically send to github to be rendered and save rendered html
 - Write script that pulls saved, rendered notes and just adds them to filesystem
+- In quick note view, add ability to delete a note
+- Need to add navbar to quick notes views

 ## Fun Subplans
 - Write a live-streaming twitter feed script